ishamishra30/ETG-Inventory-Management-Assingment/README.md

 # ABOUT AUTHOR:
  My name is ISHA MISHRA ,studying in Bharati Vidyapeeth college of engineering for women in INFORMATION TECHNOLOGY(IT) department.
 Completed 2nd year of engineering ,currently in 3rd year.
+ Have keen interest in machine learning and exploring the new technologies going on.

 # ABOUT FEATURES:
 Here I basically used dictionary, lists,dumps,loads,etc to perform operations on this inventory.
 Also used file handling concept using python language.